FlorianBauer/sila-orchestrator/doc/UserGuide.md

 ## Server and Feature Entries

-After successfully establishing a connection to at least one SiLA complaint server, the left panel shows various, hierarchically grouped  entries.
+After successfully establishing a connection to at least one SiLA compliant server, the left panel shows various, hierarchically grouped entries.
 By hovering over one of these entries, the corresponding SiLA description will appear.

 ![server tree](pictures/server-tree.png)